mzdravkov/aircs/README.md

 # aircs

-A simple copy of AirBNB implemented in PHP for a project at New Bulgarian University.
+A simple copy of AirBNB implemented in C# and APS.NET for a project at New Bulgarian University.

 ## Run